artsmia/data-in-data-out-mw2016/Readme.md

 "{\"id\":\"60728\",\"title\":\"Celestial Horse\",\"medium\":\"Bronze with traces of polychrome\", <... lots of JSON>}"
 ```

+---

-Questions?
+### Questions?

+## Lesson 3: Indexing and searching data

+(Or, **Where did I put my keys?!**)

+---

-Redis doesn't do search.
-It's great for storing data and accessing it
+### Redis doesn't do search.

+It's great for storing data and accessing it quickly, but redis needs
-quickly, but the only way to do that is to tell redis exactly what you're
-looking for.
+know exactly what you're looking for.

 [Elasticsearch](https://www.elastic.co/products/elasticsearch) is a tool
 for *information retrieval*.
 It's great at finding things.

-## Lesson 3: Indexing and searching data

-(Or, Where did I put my keys?!)

-### Here's Why.

-### Here's How.
+---

 ## Lesson 4: Search for it, I dare you.